April 10, 2014 – Social licence: Issues for boards

 - Valerie Chort - National Leader, Sustainability & Climate Change Services, Deloitte

 - Don Wilkinson - Vice Chair, Deloitte

-For directors who hold the ICD.D certification from the Institute of Corporate Directors, the Directors College C.Dir. designation from McMaster University, or the Acc.Dir. accreditation from ICSA Canada, participation in a Deloitte Directors’ Series session counts as a two-hour credit towards their continuing education requirement.
-The session also counts as a two-hour credit towards the ASC designation for the Collège des administrateurs de société.
+For directors who hold the ICD.D certification from the Institute of Corporate Directors, the Directors College C.Dir. designation from McMaster University, or the Acc.Dir. accreditation from ICSA Canada, participation in the Deloitte Directors’ Series session counts for two hours credit towards the continuing education requirement.
+The session also counts as two hours credit for the ASC designation for Le Collège des administrateurs de sociétés.